rashirajasinghe/ChatApp/README.md

 1. Open your browser and navigate to `http://localhost:3000`
 2. Click "Sign in with Google" to authenticate
 3. Once logged in, you'll see the dashboard with task statistics
-4. Navigate to "Task Manager" to create, edit, and manage tasks
+4. Navigate to "Chat Manager" to create, edit, and manage chats
 5. Use the search and filter options to find specific tasks
 6. Download PDF reports from the dashboard